-Being a self employed disabled entrepreneur comes with many challenges.
+Being a self-employed disabled entrepreneur comes with many challenges.
 One first needs to walk before you can run so starting up as a sole trader and expanding is the most sensible strategy to take.
 When expanding a business it can be a huge psychological boost to be able to share some of the pressures and the risks with someone else.

 Being disabled can affect your emotions and psychological feelings of confidence and motivation.

 Finding strategies to overcome obstacles specific to each individual disabled entrepreneur is vital to sustaining your business.
-Some disabilities are invisible to most people but requires heavy medication and constant management, this can make a person lethargic and react slowly.
+Some disabilities are invisible to most people but require heavy medication and constant management, this can make a person lethargic and react slowly.

 Whilst being in demand is flattering, clients who want you one on one as an individual working on their project can pose problems for a disabled entrepreneur.
-You have to have a critical time path (ctp) and plan your hours carefully.
+You have to have a critical time path (CTP) and plan your hours carefully.
 Be transparent from the start and make your clients aware of your disabilities.
-CEO’s are human after all and they all started out from somewhere once so they should be able to compromise meetings face to face.
-With working from home being the norm because of ‘Coronvirus Lockdowns’ having virtual meetings via ‘Zoom’ is becoming very popular now a days.
+CEOs are human after all and they all started out from somewhere once so they should be able to compromise meetings face to face.
+With working from home being the norm because of ‘Coronvirus Lockdowns’ having virtual meetings via ‘Zoom’ is becoming very popular nowadays.

 Depending on your circumstances and what type of job you do will depend if you need a public office/shop or not.
 Most businesses are now transitioning online saving them money in renting office space and business rates.

 Some disabilities are unpredictable, one day you may be feeling fine and the next day you are not.
-Knowing how to work under pressure and to deadlines can be challenging but if for what ever reason you were not feeling up to it one day you can always re-schedule.
-CEO’s are not Ogre’s, they do understand.
-Furthermore if you have someone that can help you out and step in can also be beneficial to running a successful business.
-There are positives as well as negatives to being a self employed disabled entrepreneur.
+Knowing how to work under pressure and to deadlines can be challenging but if for whatever reason you were not feeling up to it one day you can always re-schedule.
+CEOs are not Ogre’s, they do understand.
+Furthermore, if you have someone that can help you out and step in can also be beneficial to running a successful business.
+There are positives as well as negatives to being a self-employed disabled entrepreneur.

 Even with modest goals, the challenges facing a person with a learning disability who wants to set up in business can feel insurmountable without support, there are “too many” barriers that are “distressing and challenging to get the right support needed.”

 Transportation – Having transport if you have to deliver goods or meet clients is essential.
 There are private hire cars and logistic companies available including concierge services.
-There a re plenty of options available that can meet your budget.
+There are plenty of options available that can meet your budget.

 If you’re a disabled person running a business, you probably need that extra bit of empowerment and motivation.
-There is nothing stopping you following your dreams and your dreams will stay dreams unless you find the strength to make your dreams into reality.
+There is nothing stopping you from following your dreams and your dreams will stay dreams unless you find the strength to make your dreams into reality.

 ***Workplace guidance.
 Return to work safely.
 Guidance for employers in Wales.